Pratik-Sakhare-18/Calculator-Software-Design/README.md

-# Build a software By Using A HTML , CSS  &  JS.
+# Build a Software By Using A HTML , CSS  &  JS.